Mercedes-Benz ESG Conference 2024 Visual.

 Widely accessible charging network drives future of electric mobility Close

 Mercedes-Benz is contributing to the development of a widely accessible charging infrastructure wherever possible.
-Already today, Mercedes-Benz customers have access to over 1.6 million charging points worldwide via Mercedes me Charge.
+Already today, Mercedes-Benz customers have access to over 2 million charging points worldwide via Mercedes me Charge³.
 In addition, Mercedes-Benz is making a decisive contribution to the development of a worldwide charging infrastructure by setting up its own Charging Network as well as joining forces with other car manufacturers in several charging joint ventures.
 In total, around 45,000 charging points will be built by the end of the decade.

 Green Charging as key aspect within public charging solutions Close